HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 M
 -
 **manipulator** Functions specifically designed to be used in conjunction with the insertion (<<) and extraction (>>) operators on stream objects.
 One example of such a function is std::endl.
+N
+-
+**null pointer** A pointer that currently do not point at anything.
 T
 -
 **template** Feature that supports generic types in functions and classes.
 Allows a function or class to work on many different data types without being rewritten for each one.